chettrick/stm32cubef4/Projects/STM324x9I_EVAL/Applications/Camera/Camera_To_USBDisk/readme.txt

 @par Hardware and Software environment

-  - This example runs on STM32F42xxx/STM32F43xxx devices.
+  - This application runs on STM32F42xxx/STM32F43xxx devices.

-  - This example has been tested with STM324x9I-EVAL RevB board which includes the AMPIRE480272 LCD and OV2640 camera module.
+  - This application has been tested with STM324x9I-EVAL RevB board which includes the AMPIRE480272 LCD and OV2640 camera module.

   - STM324x9I-EVAL Set-up